DannieLu/BV-NICE/README.md

 pip3 install git+https://github.com/d909b/perfect_match.git --upgrade
 ```

 We have used the CFR implementation from https://github.com/clinicalml/cfrnet.
+It is also already included in our repo.

 ## Datasets
 The datasets used in our experiments can be accessed from the following links.